Women artists: Women photographers

 Lee Miller rediscovered solarization and became a high fashion photographer.
 Dorothea Lange documented the Depression.
 Berenice Abbott created images of well known architecture and celebrity, Margaret Bourke-White created the industrial photographs that were featured on the cover and in the lead article of the first Life Magazine.
 Diane Arbus based her photography on outsiders to mainstream society.
 Graciela Iturbide's works dealt with Mexican life and feminism, while Tina Modotti produced "revolutionary icons" from Mexico in the 1920s.
 Annie Leibovitz's photographic work was of rock and roll and other celebrity figures.
 Other women to break through the glass ceiling have included: Eve Arnold, Marilyn Silverstone and Inge Morath of Magnum, Daphne Zileri, Anya Teixeira, Elsa Thiemann, Sabine Weiss and Xyza Cruz Bacani.

+The 1970s were a generative decade for pioneering art in other ways.
+It was a “watershed moment in terms of arts’ relationship to mass media.
+A notable photographer was Cindy Sherman.
+She became part of a group of artists called the ‘Pictures Generation’ who made work that examined this relationship.
+Her work is made for an audience who have grown up not just with film and advertising but with television as part of their reality.
+Barbara Kruger, another key figure of the Pictures Generation, began borrowing advertising and graphic design techniques to explore power in the context of consumerist and patriarchal structures.
+The feminist movement that coincided with the emergence of these artists addressed issues around the emancipation of women, particularly reproductive rights and sexuality.
+Such issues have come back under the spotlight amid the rollback of legal rights regarding women's bodily autonomy in some Western nations.

 Theatrical designers

 Women graphic artists and illustrators, like the rare female cartoonist, Claire Bretécher, have made a generous contribution to their field.
 On a larger scale, among theatrical designers the following have been notable: Elizabeth Polunin, Doris Zinkeisen, Adele Änggård, Kathleen Ankers, Madeleine Arbour, Marta Becket, Maria Björnson, Madeleine Boyd, Gladys Calthrop, Marie Anne Chiment, Millia Davenport, Kirsten Dehlholm, Victorina Durán, Lauren Elder, Heidi Ettinger, Soutra Gilmour, Rachel Hauck, Marjorie B. Kellogg, Adrianne Lobel, Anna Louizos, Elaine J. McCarthy, Elizabeth Montgomery, Armande Oswald, Natacha Rambova, Kia Steave-Dickerson, Karen TenEyck, and Donyale Werle.